stream-protocol/streampay-doc/docs/checkout/how-it-works.md

 # How it works

-A step-by-step overview of how Checkout works and collects payments for you.
-In this guide we'll learn how Checkout will work in your webiste with a look at features we power for multiple usecases!
+A step-by-step overview of how StreamPay Checkout works and collects payments for you.
+In this guide we'll learn how Checkout will work in your website with a look at features we provide for multiple use cases!
 An in-depth implementation is available [here](../checkout/quickstart.html)

 ## Checkout workflow